 “There are hundreds of different species of bacteria in your digestive tract, which do a bang-up job helping you digest your food.
 Now researchers, including some at Harvard Medical School, are finding evidence of a relationship between such “good” bacteria and the immune system.
 For instance, it is now known that certain bacteria in the gut influence the development of aspects of the immune system, such as correcting deficiencies and increasing the numbers of certain T cells.
 Probiotics are good bacteria, such as Lactobacillus and Bifidobacterium, that can safely dwell in your digestive tract.
 You’ll now find probiotics listed on the labels of dairy products, drinks, cereals, energy bars, and other foods.
 Ingredients touted as “prebiotics,” which claim to be nutrients that feed the good bacteria, are also cropping up in commercially marketed foods.”

 Recent technological advances have provided everyday people the ability to sequence the DNA of microbes inside their gut to see how they interact with the immune system.
-These tests are now extremely affordable and provide a host of insights not readily available at your traditional doctors office.
+These tests are now extremely affordable and provide a host of insights not readily available at your traditional doctor’s office.

-No worries about feeling hyper, though, Kombucha only has about a third of the caffeine typically found in coffee, so it puts you in the “happy zone”.
+Along with the theanine in tea, it contains caffeine which puts you in a chirpy, positive mood.
+No worries about feeling hyper, though, kombucha only has about a third of the caffeine typically found in coffee, so it puts you in the “happy zone”.

-The water that you drink after it helps hydrate the body as well.
-The best part is, you can infuse your favourite drink with Kombucha!
+The water that you drink after consuming the kombucha helps hydrate the body as well.
+The best part is, you can infuse your favorite drink with kombucha!
 Talk about win-win!

 In addition, kombucha is also an astringent that aids in controlling the amount of oil on your skin.
-It is recommended to use different cultures of Kombucha for topical application and consumption.
+It is recommended to use different cultures of kombucha for topical application and consumption.
 This would make it completely safe as it leaves no chance of contamination.